Pegasys (Peginterferon Alfa-2a) - Uses, Dose, Side effects, MOA, Contraindications

 Pegasys (Peginterferon Alfa-2a) Dose in the treatment of Chronic hepatitis B (CHB) infection (hepatitis B e antigen [HBeAg] positive):

-• adolescents who reach their 18th birthday during treatment should remain on the pediatric regimen.
+• Adolescents who turn 18 during treatment should continue with the pediatric dosing regimen.

 Pegasys (Peginterferon Alfa-2a) Dose in the treatment of Chronic hepatitis C (CHC) infection: